tetra3dprint/HemeraOdyssey/Build_Guide/07_Extruder.md

 * Get the X carriage part + washer part, 4x 10mm bolts and 2x thin square nuts<br>
 ![12](../img/Extruder_Assembly/12.jpg)
 ---
-* Place the washer part onto the X carriage as pictured<br>
+* Place the printed washer part onto the X carriage as pictured<br>
 ![14](../img/Extruder_Assembly/14.jpg)
 ---
 * Insert 2x thin square nuts into the mounting holes on the hemera and ensuring you don't tip them out